Scroll to content

 Playdough is brilliant for building muscle strength that is needed for pencil grip and letter formation.
 It is easy to make and can be used in many ways: try rolling it into lengths and use these to form letters or numbers.
 Or write words using sounds and use the playdough as 'sound buttons' to press as they say each sound.

-Diary Dates 2025
+Diary Dates 2025/26

-Half Term - Monday 17th February
+Half Term - Week beginning Monday 27th October 2025

-End of Spring Term - Friday 4th April
+End of Autumn Term - Friday 19th December 2025

 Contact Mrs Marshall